yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -   AD native Replication across regions allows for disaster recovery from region wide outage should the need arise and faster recovery of the AD DS database.

-**Question 2**

-How can you improve the reliability for the Contoso branch office VPN connections?
+2. How can you improve the reliability for the Contoso branch office VPN connections?

 -  Identify and eliminate as many single-points-of-failure as you can.